April 4, 397

 April 4, 1914

 Death of Friederich Weyerhaeuser in Pasadena, California (born in Saulheim, Germany.
 Weyerhaeuser immigrated to the United States at age 18.
 After working for a number of years in a sawmill, he began to invest.
 As his holdings grew he began to buy stands of timber in increasing quantities.
 His biggest deal was with his neighbor James J. Hill while living in St. Paul, Minnesota.
 In 1900 he bought 900,000 acres of timberland from Hill in the Pacific Northwest and from it founded the Weyerhaeuser Timber Company.

 Death of August Thyssen, founder of the Thyssen steel Company.

 April 4, 1929

 Death of Karl Benz (1844-1929) in Ladenburg, Germany.
-Benz was a German engine designer and car engineer, generally regarded as the inventor of the gasoline-powered automobile, and together with Bertha Benz pioneering founder of the automobile manufacturer Mercedes-Benz.
+Benz was a German engine designer and car engineer, generally regarded as the inventor of the gasoline-powered automobile, and, together with Bertha Benz, a pioneering founder of the automobile manufacturer Mercedes-Benz.
 In 1885 he built the world’s first working automobile powered by an internal combustion engine.
 He founded the motor company, Benz u.
 Co. in 1883.
 The first four wheeled cars began to be produced in 1893.
 Benz merged with the Daimler-Motoren-Gesellschaft in 1926.
 It was the Daimler-Benz company which started to produce a car called the Mercedes-Benz.
 (Siegfried Marcus of Munich had built an automobile as early as 1864 with a gasoline engine, but it was not fully functional.)